command-line-interface-pages/site.github.io/content/pr-guides.md

   not sorted by increasing complexity.
 By complexity, we mean here simply number of options/subcommands and commands required for some example.
 Code examples with an equal complexity can be ordered as you want.
+- Almost the same rule applies for closing PRs: they can't be closed by maintainers until such kind of PR currently is not accepted.
+Note that what sort of PRs is not valid for now must be explicitly listed on this site.
+  For instance:

+  > Currently, we are not planning to support <something>.

+  is not a valid reason to reject proposals.
+At the first place, because doing so you deny others work and spent time.
+At the second place as proposed changes can be useful.

 - Test CI and automation scripts, relying on them.
 People can make errors and introduce them in code, but even so automation is an important part of our workflow.
 More automation is done, fewer reviewers are required, PRs